IBM/SalesEnablement-Z-Db2-DataInsights-L3/docs/DBA/VerifyDIS.md

 Penguin #11 was determined to be an Adelie Penguin.

-- Penguins with IDs from 1 to 152 were Adelie Penguins.
+- Penguins with IDs from 1 to 152 are Adelie Penguins.
-- Penguins with IDs from 153 to 276 were Gentoo Penguins.
+- Penguins with IDs from 153 to 276 are Gentoo Penguins.
-- Penguins with IDs from 277 to 344 were Chinstrap Penguins.
+- Penguins with IDs from 277 to 344 are Chinstrap Penguins.

 You can write SQL queries to select:
 - the average similarity of Penguin #11 to all other Adelie penguins